mattspiller/Design-Patterns/CompositeDesignPattern/README.md

 # Composite Design Pattern
-The Composite Design Patterns composes objects which can exist individually but are also part of a hierarchical or tree structure.
+The Composite Design Patterns composes objects which exist individually but are also part of a hierarchical or tree structure.
 This design pattern is useful for representing hierarhies, as any particular object in the hierarchy has access to all of it's descendants.